awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 ### run\-as<a name="build-spec.run-as"></a>

 Optional sequence\.
 Available to Linux users only\.
-Specifies a Linux user that runs commands in this buildspec file\. `run-as` grants the specified user read and execute permissions\.
+Specifies a Linux user that runs commands in this buildspec file\. `run-as` grants the specified user read and run permissions\.
 When you specify `run-as` at the top of the buildspec file, it applies globally to all commands\.
 If you don't want to specify a user for all buildspec file commands, you can specify one for commands in a phase by using `run-as` in one of the `phases` blocks\.
 If `run-as` is not specified, then all commands run as the root user\.

 ### env<a name="build-spec.env"></a>